TRITECH FORENSICS TRAINING

 Bone or Stone?
 Human or Non-Human?

-Attendees of this 2-hour Webinar should gain an understanding of what to do if they encounter possible human bones, at a scene.
+Attendees of this 2-hour webinar should gain an understanding of what to do if they encounter possible human bones, at a scene.

 Topics include: